$100,000 Southern Hills Charitable Foundation challenge grant would assist Tulsa's municipal golf courses

 People are also reading…

-Last week, the City Council agreed to release $781,000 in APRA funds to match the amount of private donations that had been raised for the courses at that time.
+Last week, the City Council agreed to release $781,000 of the ARPA funds to match the amount of private donations that had been raised for the courses at that time.

+Once the Citizens Golf Advisory Committee reaches its $1 million private funding goal, the city will release the remaining ARPA funds.

 “That is the heartbeat, so to speak, of a golf course, being able to irrigate it when it is growing,” Sidorakis said.
 “And we can’t do any work to improve the conditions at Mohawk until we get this pump system working and the irrigation line, which right now, it is in dire, terrible condition in my estimation.
 Basically it’s dirt.”